ashleygould/myamazingapp/doc/source/solution_1.rst

 Application Load Balancer instance distributes incoming traffic among the EC2 instances and handles SSL off-loading.

+EC2 instances, RDS instances, and EFS access points all reside in private subnets within the VPC.
+An EC2 bastion host instance resides in a public subnet to provide developers and system admins jump box access to instances in the private subnets.

 Application specific system configurations are managed via Puppet.
 Passwords for external services are supplied to puppet manifests via GPG encrypted hiera data (hiera-eyaml-gpg).

-This full stack should be replicated to create a QA or staging environment for validating application code and for testing AWS infrastructure modifications.
+The entire stack should be replicated to create a QA or staging environment for validating application code and for testing AWS infrastructure modifications.
 A non-redundant version of this stack with a single EC2 instance should be used for application and puppet manifest development.
 All three stacks can share the same VPC, but a separate set of security groups should be used for each environment.

 :ref:`solution_1_details`